opportus/object-mapper/README.md

 ### Filtering

 A *filter* allows you to filter the *source point* value before it gets assigned to the *target point* by the mapper.

-In order to make good use of the *filter* feature, you have to understand what a [`Context`](https://github.com/opportus/object-mapper/blob/master/src/Context.php) is. [`Context`](https://github.com/opportus/object-mapper/blob/master/src/Context.php) holds the arguments that we inject into the `ObjectMapper::map(object $source, $target, ?Map $map = null): ?object` method, plus their meta information.
-Furthermore, this [`Context`](https://github.com/opportus/object-mapper/blob/master/src/Context.php) validates itself, so you can fully rely on it, working with it and passing it around (*#primitive obsession*).

 A basic example about how to use a *filter*: